gvwilson/thirdbit/src/fiction/darker-web/index.md

 and is the one thing we have that might attract the kind of funding that—"

 "No."
-Professor Peaslee's voice is quiet but emphatic.
+Professor Peaslee is quiet but emphatic.
 "It's far too risky.
 We learned that the hard way when we tried putting a few volumes on microfiche in the sixties.
 There are things you don't know, Edward,"